 Return your completed form to your Form Tutor.
 You will be given the time to discuss your choices, estimated grades at GCSE and whether ‘A’ level courses are right for you.
-At the Sixth Form Information Evening, discussions of Department and advice and information about the post-16 system will be available for you.
-In December, Heads of Department will hold lunchtime drop-in sessions to help, if you need any additional information.
-Applications must be received by January 18th 2013 and alll internal students will receive a decision as soon as possible.
-You can then enrol for your ‘A’ levels on GCSE Results Day.
+At the Sixth Form Information Evening, discussions with Heads of Department and advice and information about the post-16 system will be available for you.
+In December, Heads of Department will hold morning subject sessions to help, if you need any additional information.
+Applications must be received by January 17th 2014 and all internal students will receive a decision as soon as possible.
+You must then enrol for your ‘A’ levels on GCSE Results Day.

 All external students should send their application forms to Mrs Plano either by post or by completing an online application.
 Your school will be contacted for your predicted grades.
 If these meet our entry requirements, we will offer you a place.
 At the Sixth Form Information Evening, discussions with Heads of Department and advice and information about the post-16 system will be available for you.
 Students applying from other schools will receive a reply as soon as we have processed your application.
 Applications will close on Friday, 17th January 2014.
 In June you will be invited to an Induction and Taster Day, when you can meet other Sixth Form applicants, enjoy a free buffet and remind yourself what challenges and opportunities lie ahead.

 If you obtain the necessary GCSE grades in August, then you must enrol on GCSE Results Day.
 All students will be seen individually to confirm their subject choices.
 In exceptional circumstances, such as if you are away on holiday, you will be able to confirm acceptance by email or phone.